 We love teeth and want you to keep them all!
-Dr.Newman recommends being evaluated for treatment as young as 7 years old so that palatel expansion is an option.
-If you are an adult looking for orthodontic treatment and your teeth are severely croweded Dr. Newman will usualy recommend seeing an oral surgeon for extractions.
+Dr.Newman recommends being evaluated for treatment as young as 7 years old so that palatal expansion is an option.
+If you are an adult looking for orthodontic treatment and your teeth are severely crowded, Dr. Newman will usually recommend seeing an oral surgeon for extractions.

 What Does A Palatal Expander Do?